robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sets.md

 ![difference.png](/difference.png)
 #### Cartesian Product
-$X \times Y$ contains all the ordered pairs in which the first elements are selected from $X$, and the second elements are selected from $B$.
+$X \times Y$ contains all the ordered pairs in which the first elements are selected from $X$, and the second elements are selected from $Y$.
 #### Complement
 Often all the sets being considered are subsets of a known domain of discourse $D$.
 For any subset $A$ of $D$, we define $\bar{A}$ to be the set of all elements of $D$ *not* in $A$.
 That is, $\bar{A}::=D-A$.
 The set $\bar{A}$ is the complement of $A$.